PayForTruce/Python-and-Java-Code-Analyzer/README.md

 # Python-and-Java-Code-Analyzer
 Analyzes Python and Java in browser so that you don't have to risk actually running it, an simulated the actual response given by the script, including error messages.
 Script includes Statistical Analyses.
 This is purely meant to make life easier, a free version of other alternatives
+( Less accurate for Java given I hate Java - ps Python is better, ***sigh*** however it still does work it just doesnt give as detailed as an Analysis. )